imanghafoori1/laravel-heyman/README.md

 ### Requirements:

 ```
-PHP v7.0 and above
+PHP v7.0 or above
-Laravel v5.1 and above
+Laravel v5.1 or above
 ```

 ## Example :